 Radiation to both testes in men is rare.
 However, if this is part of your treatment plan your fertility will be affected.
 If the radiation fields include the pelvis, for example in the treatment of rectal, prostate or soft tissue sarcoma at the buttock or upper leg areas, there may be scattered radiation doses to the testes that can affect your fertility and this can be temporary or permanent depending on the radiation doses received.

-Please speak with your radiation oncologist if you or your partner wish to become pregnant or you have fertility concerns.
+Please speak with your clinical oncologist if you or your partner wish to become pregnant or you have fertility concerns.

 Although most side effects are temporary and resolve after your radiation therapy has finished, there is a possibility that long-term effects may occur.